Skip to main contentSkip to navigation

 How Do NAND Cells Store Data at the Transistor Level?

 Older planar NAND used floating gate transistors: a conductive polysilicon gate isolated between oxide layers stores electrons that set the cell's threshold voltage.
-Modern 3D NAND (Samsung V-NAND, Micron 3D, Kioxia BiCS) uses Charge Trap Flash (CTF), where electrons are trapped in a non-conductive silicon nitride layer instead.
-The underlying principle is the same: trapped charge determines threshold voltage, and the controller reads that voltage as a binary value.
+Most modern 3D NAND (Samsung V-NAND, Kioxia BiCS) uses Charge Trap Flash (CTF), where electrons are trapped in a non-conductive silicon nitride layer instead.
+Micron took a different path, retaining floating gate architecture through its 32-layer, 64-layer, and 96-layer 3D NAND generations before transitioning to a replacement-gate CTF design at 128 layers and above.
+The underlying principle is the same across both architectures: trapped charge determines threshold voltage, and the controller reads that voltage as a binary value.
 The difference matters for endurance and data retention, but both architectures follow the same erase and programming physics described below.

 Programming: Fowler-Nordheim Tunneling